johnkerl/miller/docs6/docs/file-formats.md

 ## JSON

-JSON is a format which supports scalars (numbers, strings, boolean, etc.) as well as "objects" (hashmaps) and "arrays" (lists), while Miller is a tool for handling **tabular data** only.
+JSON is a format which supports scalars (numbers, strings, boolean, etc.) as well as "objects" (maps) and "arrays" (lists), while Miller is a tool for handling **tabular data** only.
 By *tabular JSON* I mean the data is either a sequence of one or more objects, or an array consisting of one or more objects.
 Miller treats JSON objects as name-indexed records.